Seattle Therapy

 You don't need to have everything figured out before you start.
 Part of therapy is understanding what isn't working, what no longer feels sustainable, and where to begin.

-Over time, experience has taught me what to listen for and what questions help bring clarity and focus from the beginning.
+Over time, experience has taught me what to listen for and what questions can help bring clarity and focus early in the process.

 Common reasons people begin therapy